grinnell-cs/csc151-images/pages/syllabus.md

 **The Instructor, course staff, and other resources**

 When contacting the course staff, please use direct messages (DM) on Microsoft Teams.
-While we will generally not respond immediately—we will check our messages at fixed times throughout the day—we will prioritize responses to student questions over Teams versus queries sent through other means, *e.g.*, email.
+While we will generally not respond immediately—--we generally check our messages at fixed times throughout the day—--we will prioritize responses to student questions over Teams versus queries sent through other means, *e.g.*, email.

-The **course mentors** also hold optional *mentor sessions* outside of regular class time.
+The **course mentor** also holds weekly *mentor sessions* outside of regular class time.
-In these sessions, the mentors guide you through practice problems designed to help you master the material and answer any questions you have about the material.
+In these sessions, the mentor guides you through practice problems designed to help you master the material and answer any questions you have about the material.
 I highly recommend you attend each of these sessions, even if you feel like you understand the material.
 You never know what you don't know, and the purpose of these sessions is to bring these blind spots to light!